Aeroflot Flight 141

-Aeroflot Flight 141 was an international passenger flight from Moscow to Prague.
-On 19 February 1973, the Tupolev Tu-154 operating the flight crashed approximately 1.5 km short of runway 25 (now runway 24) at Prague Ruzyně Airport (now Václav Havel Airport Prague).
+Aeroflot Flight 141 was an international passenger flight from Sheremetyevo Airport in Moscow, Soviet Union, to Prague Ruzyně Airport in Prague, Czechoslovakia.
+On 19 February 1973, the Tupolev Tu-154 flying this route crashed approximately 1.5 km short of runway 25 (now runway 24) at Prague Ruzyně Airport.
 While most passengers initially survived the impact, many perished in the subsequent fire.
 Of the 87 passengers and 13 crew members on board, 62 passengers and 4 crew members were killed.
-Eighteen occupants sustained serious injuries, while the remaining 16 suffered minor or no injuries.
-The accident marked both the first loss of a Tu-154 aircraft and the first fatal accident involving the type.

-The official cause of the crash was not determined.
-The flight crew did not report any malfunctions or difficulties over air traffic control frequencies.
-Several theories were proposed, including wind shear, pilot error in setting the horizontal stabilizer, and unexpected atmospheric turbulence.
-The investigation revealed that control of the stabilizers was complex, a problem that was later addressed during the aircraft's modernization into the Tu-154A variant.

 Aircraft

 The aircraft involved was a Tupolev Tu-154, registered CCCP-85023.
 It was manufactured by the Kuibyshev Aviation Plant in September 1972 and delivered to the Ministry of Civil Aviation of the USSR (operating under the Aeroflot brand) on 6 October 1972.

 It was operated by the 207th Flying Squadron, part of the Sheremetyevo Joint Air Squadron of the Central Directorate of International Air Communications (TsUMVS).
 For a brief period, minor comments were noted regarding the operation of certain equipment and systems; however, these issues were minor and were promptly resolved.
 Overall, the aircraft was considered to be in sound technical condition.
 At the time of the accident, the aircraft had completed 261 takeoff and landing cycles and had logged 459.1 flight hours, including 4.1 hours since its last maintenance check.